 Let's quickly dive into the details:

-Giu has some stunning views keeping in line with the region!
-Even though the area is challenging to reach, the Giu Mummy has started attracting tourism for the tiny village.
+Giu village has some stunning views keeping in line with the region!
+Even though the area is challenging to reach, the 500-year-old Giu Mummy has started attracting tourism to the tiny village.
 It is a good stop-over when in the region and looking for something different and unique to experience.

 Giu Mummy Travel Guide